awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-auto-scaling-groups-with-cloudshell.md

-# Create Auto Scaling groups from the command line using AWS CloudShell\.<a name="create-auto-scaling-groups-with-cloudshell"></a>
+# Create Auto Scaling groups from the command line using AWS CloudShell<a name="create-auto-scaling-groups-with-cloudshell"></a>

 In [supported AWS Regions](https://docs.aws.amazon.com/cloudshell/latest/userguide/supported-aws-regions.html), you can run AWS CLI commands using AWS CloudShell for a browser\-based, pre\-authenticated shell that launches directly from the AWS Management Console\.
 You can run AWS CLI commands against services using your preferred shell \(Bash, PowerShell, or Z shell\)\.